 Here are some features that you can look at in the camera of your next smartphone:

 Performance is the central part that plays a vital role in today’s smartphones.
 Nobody wants to have a phone that froze after some time, heat up very soon, and even restarts after seeing huge-sized apps.

-The performance of your smartphone hugely depends on your processor, and the execution of that processor bank on the Operating System, User Interface, etc. So, it would be best if you chose the processor depending upon usage carefully.
+The performance of your smartphone hugely depends on your processor, and the execution of that processor banks on the Operating System, User Interface, etc. So, it would be best if you chose the processor depending upon usage carefully.

 Suppose you are a heavy user with many applications, playing high-quality games, editing videos and photos on your smartphone, and using multiple apps simultaneously.
 In that case, high-end processors like Qualcomm Snapdragon 855, Snapdragon 865, Snapdragon 888, Apple A14, etc., are best for your multitasking capabilities.

 Please note that if you are thinking about using 5G, you need to take care of the processor that can support 5G communications.

 The quality of the battery and its charging capabilities plays a significant role in making any decision about the smartphone.
 However, the performance of a battery largely depends upon the tasks.
 It would be best if you considered how you are going to use your smartphone.

 If you are a heavy user whose day is incomplete without gaming, streaming, video editing, etc., then then you must go for a smartphone equipped with at least a 3500mAh battery with quick charging.

 On the other side, if you are a light smartphone user who only uses the smartphone for nominal usage that includes less calling, a bit of messaging, reading documents, etc., then a 2500-3000mAh battery will be sufficient to run it the whole day.